-While you are away from your home or office, you can use a touch-tone phone, or a pulse (rotary) phone with a pocket tone dialer (available through your local RadioShack store) to enter your PIN and do any of the following:
+While you are away from your home or office, you can use a touch-tone phone, or a pulse (rotary) phone with a pocket tone dialer (available through your local RadioShack store), to enter your PIN (personal identification number) and do any of the following:

 - Set the answering system to answer or not answer calls.

-- Listen to your messages.
+- · Listen to your messages.

-- Record a new outgoing message.
+- · Record a new outgoing message.

-- Record a memo.
+- · Record a memo.

 - · Erase messages.

+- · Monitor the room.